helix-collective/hx-terraform/docs/workflow.md

 2. Perform a `doit plan` and ensure that terraform reports no changes to be applied.

+Note: Use `dnit plan` if calling from a repository that has migrated to `dnit`.

 This ensures that the current state of the repo reflects the state of the infrastructure.
 If it isn't, there's a chance that other developers have forgotten to perform step 6, or someone has incorrectly made a manual change